Samsung/tizen-docs/docs/application/web/guides/security/privacy-related-permissions.md

 > [!NOTE]
 >
 > Since Tizen 5.5, pop-ups by `requestPermission()` and `requestPermissions()` are launched as `group mode` with the caller apps.
-> If the pop-up is terminated without full responses, all remained requests that aren't responded by the user will be treated as if the user selected 'Deny' for the requests.
-In this case, the app will get `PPM_DENY_ONCE` for those permissions and the app can request the **automatically denied** permissions again anytime it wants.
+> If the pop-up is terminated without full response, all the remaining requests that aren't responded by the user will be interpreted as 'Deny' action on behalf of the user.
+In this case, the app gets `PPM_DENY_ONCE` response to those permissions.
+The app can again request for those **automatically denied** permissions anytime it needs.
-> If you need to request multiple privileges then use `requestPermissions()` instead of calling `requestPermission()` multiple times.
+> Use `requestPermissions()` to request multiple privileges instead of calling `requestPermission()` multiple times.

 <a name="requesting"></a>
 ## Requesting Permissions